Issued by Eagle Protect

 1.2 Confirmation of an order following the giving of a quote or receipt of any goods will be deemed to be acceptance by the Customer of these Terms and Conditions, notwithstanding anything that may be stated to the contrary on the Customer’s order.

 2.1 The price of any goods supplied shall be the price as determined from time to time by the Supplier.
-Prices are subject to change without notice.
+Prices are subject to change without notice and are not GST inclusive.

 2.2 Irrespective of all prices listed or quoted, all goods are supplied at the prices ruling at the date of delivery and the Supplier reserves the right to pass on to the Customer any change in price after acceptance of the Customers order.